-Both the Paycheck Protection Program (PPP) and Economic Injury Disaster Loan (EIDL) programs have received a second round of funding.
-PPP loan applications reopened on April 27.
-SBA has not yet announced when EIDL loan applications will be accepted.
+Note the Paycheck Protection Program (PPP) closed on August 8th, 2020 but the Economic Injury Disaster Loan (EIDL) programs have received a second round of funding.
+EIDL loan applications are now being accepted.

 Federal Stimulus Overview:

 The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) was signed into law on March 27, 2020.
 There are several programs which provide financial relief to small businesses, including sole-proprietors, contractors and self-employed.
 Maine lobstermen, sternmen and fishing businesses should not wait to apply for these benefits.